Queer and trans affirming therapy in Denver

 Looking for peer support or community resources between sessions, or before you're ready for therapy?

-I fully support life-saving, gender-affirming healthcare as outlined in the WPATH Standards of Care.
-I'm committed to upholding professional standards without gatekeeping, and I'll work with you on letters of support in a way that's ethical, transparent, and respectful of your autonomy.
+I wholeheartedly believe in gender-affirming healthcare and am guided by the WPATH Standards of Care.
+I'm committed to upholding professional standards without gatekeeping, and to advocating for ethical, collaborative, and respectful care for gender diverse clients.

-If you're exploring gender-affirming medical care and need a letter of support, reach out through the contact page and we can talk through what that process looks like.
+If you're exploring gender-affirming medical care and need support, reach out through the contact page and we can talk about what that looks like to you.

 How we do the work